What Is AI Process Optimization? A Practical Guide for 2026

 Lindy vs traditional AI process optimization tools

-Here's how they compare across the areas that matter most:
+Here is how they compare in the areas that matter most:

 Feature Traditional tools Lindy